cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 they would all need to go through their entire codebase and update it to work with the new interface.

 1. To see the impact of such a change on a **much** smaller scale, go to the source code for the `Styleable` interface and uncomment the `getState` method.
-Now, you have modified the interface by adding a method.
-This will require any implementing class to add a `getState` method in order to compile.
+By uncommenting this method from within the interface, you have modified the interface.
+Now, any class that implements `Styleable` **must** have an implemented method called `getState` in order to compile.
+You likely noticed that this change will affect three implementing classes when you looked over the Javadoc comments.

 1. Recompile only the `Styleable` interface using `bin` as the default directory for compiled code.
 If you uncommented the code correctly in the previous step, there should be no compile-time errors.

-1. Compile `BasicFancy.java`, `Fancy.java`, and `SuperFancy.java`.
+1. Compile `BasicFancy.java`, `Fancy.java`, and `SuperFancy.java` using the shortcut command below.

    **Aside Compilation Shortcut:**
    From the `cs1302-default-methods` directory, you can compile `BasicFancy.java`,